Last Updated 23rd December 2022

 Keep an eye on Zoopla’s website to keep up to date with the average prices if you are thinking of living in York.

-York is a very well-connected city.
+York is a particularly well-connected city.

 If you are travelling to London you can expect a two-hour commuting time, with the journey to Edinburgh taking two and a half hours.